Scalability vs. Utility: Do We Have to Sacrifice One for the Other in Data Importance Quantification?: Empirical Studies

+\paragraph{Data Summarization.} \phantomsection Data summarization aims to select a small representative subset from a massive dataset, which can retain a comparable utility to that of the whole dataset.
+This is a natural application of data importance, since we can directly reduce the dataset size by eliminating data of low importance.

+We use a single hidden layer neural network trained on UCI Adult Census dataset.
+In Fig.~\ref{fig:exp-3}, we plot the change of prediction accuracy (in percentage) with the change of the fraction of data removed (in percentage).
+The figure reveals that the instances selected by the Shapley value--based data importance measures are more representative than the LOO-based measures.
+Though TMC-Shapley and G-Shapley can achieve slightly better performance than $K$NN-Shapley, our method still retains a high performance even after reducing $50\%$ of the whole training set, which is notable.

+Apart from the quantitative results above, we provide the qualitative visualization of images drawn from Tiny ImageNet in Fig.~\ref{fig:ds-viz}, where we show the images of the highest Shapley value (\ie, representative images), as well as the top 50 classes that their summarization belongs to.
+It is intriguing that a similar set of images (\eg, dugong, espresso, monarch, goldfish) stand out as the most representative samples even when they are pre-processed using different feature extractors.
+Why these classes are more representative is an interesting open question that deserves further investigation.
+Another observation is the high diversity of the top 20 images displayed, which further corroborates the capability of our Shapley enriched method in producing a high-quality miniature for the original massive dataset.

-\paragraph{Active Data Acquisition} Annotated data is often hard and expensive to obtain, particularly for specialized domains where only experts can provide reliable labels.
-Active data acquisition aims to ease the data collection process by automatically deciding which instances an annotator should label to train a model as efficiently and effectively as possible.
-We assume that we start with a small training set and compute the data values.
-Then, we train a random forest to predict the value for new data based on their features and select the points with highest values.
-For this experiment, we consider two setups.
-For the first setup, we synthesize a dataset with disparate data qualities by add noise to partial MNIST.
-For the second, we use Tiny ImageNet, which has realistic variation of data quality, for evaluation.
-In the first setup, we choose $100$ images from MNIST and add Gaussian white noise into half of them.
-We use another 100 images to calculate the training data values and a held-out dataset of size 1000 to evaluate the performance.
-In the second setup, we separate the training set into two parts with 5000 training points and 95000 new points.
-We calculate values of 2500 data points in the training set based on the other 2500 points.
-Both Figure~\ref{DA} (a) and (b) show that new data selected based on $K$NN-Shapley value can improve model accuracy faster than the rest of baselines.
+\paragraph{Active Data Acquisition.} \phantomsection Annotated data is often hard and expensive to obtain, particularly for specialized domains where only experts can provide reliable labels.
+Active data acquisition aims to facilitate the data collection process by automatically deciding which instances an annotator should label to train a model.
+To simulate this scenario, we start with a small training set, and then train a random forest to predict the score for new data based on their features.
+We repeat the process and iteratively add new data with highest data importance to the training set.